mwhawkins/django-simplemfa/README.md

 - `simplemfa/mfa_auth.html` (the MFA login screen template)
 - `simplemfa/mfa_base.html` (the MFA base template, optional if you have a separate base template)

-Examples are provided in the source code's `templates` directory.
+Examples are provided in the package's `templates` directory (`simplemfa/templates`).

 **In your `urls.py` add:**
 `path('mfa/', include('simplemfa.urls', namespace="simplemfa"))`

+Make sure to include the namespace as above.

 **In your `settings.py`:**
 - Required: `REQUIRE_MFA = True` (global setting which activates MFA for all users)